anjaneyamustoor/uvce-5th-sem-python-assignment/README.md

 Then, you would need to write code to handle the logic of the quiz, such as displaying questions, checking answers, and keeping track of the user's score.

-# Please Fork or Star the repo before cloning to your local system
+Please Fork or Star the repo before cloning to your local system

-# Quiz-App
-A quiz app created with GUI in python using tkinter.

-`This quiz app contains question about the programming language Python and has three level of hardness i.e. Easy, Medium and Hard.`
+This quiz app contains question about the programming language Python and has three level of hardness i.e. Easy, Medium and Hard.

-# How to Run.
+How to Run.

 Download all the files in the same folder.
 Then run the main.py file.